-Do I need to pay the climbing cost recovery fee to climb Mount Rainier?
+Do I need to pay the Annual Climbing Fee to climb Mount Rainier?

 Yes.
-All persons climbing on glaciers, attempting a summit, or climbing above high camps are required by law to purchase a Mount Rainier Climbing Cost Recovery Fee and register for their climb.
+All persons climbing or skiing on glaciers, attempting a summit, or ascending above high camps are required by law to pay the Annual Climbing Fee in order to obtain a permit.

-Do I need to pay the climbing fee to hike up to Camp Muir or Camp Schurman but no higher?
+Do I need to pay the Annual Climbing Fee to hike up to Camp Muir or Camp Schurman, but no higher?

-If I pay the climbing fee, do I still need to register for my climb in person?
+If I pay the Annual Climbing Fee, do I still need to register for my climb in person?

 Yes.
-Your party is still required to register, in person, for your climb on the day your climb begins or the day prior to the climb at a ranger station.
+Your party is still required to register and obtain a Climbing Permit in person, for your climb on the day your climb begins or the day prior to the climb, at a ranger station at Mount Rainier National Park.

-You must pay online through Pay.gov BEFORE you come to the park: Pay Climbing Fee
+You must pay online through Pay.gov and you can pay the fee before coming to the park: Pay the Annual Climbing Fee

 What methods of payment are accepted?